MicrosoftDocs/win32/desktop-src/ipc/reading-from-a-mailslot.md

 ---
-Description: 'How to read from a mailslot.
-The process that creates a mailslot can read messages from it by using the mailslot handle in a call to the ReadFile function.' ms.assetid: 'e193dca9-3b77-4e41-be6d-90992e1a8fe3'
+Description: How to read from a mailslot.
+The process that creates a mailslot can read messages from it by using the mailslot handle in a call to the ReadFile function. ms.assetid: e193dca9-3b77-4e41-be6d-90992e1a8fe3
-title: Reading from a Mailslot
+title: Reading from a Mailslot ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Reading from a Mailslot

 The process that creates a mailslot can read messages from it by using the mailslot handle in a call to the [**ReadFile**](https://msdn.microsoft.com/library/windows/desktop/aa365467) function.
-The following example calls the [**GetMailslotInfo**](getmailslotinfo.md) function to determine whether there are messages in the mailslot.
+The following example calls the [**GetMailslotInfo**](/windows/win32/Winbase/nf-winbase-getmailslotinfo?branch=master) function to determine whether there are messages in the mailslot.
 If messages are waiting, each is displayed along with the number of messages remaining to be read.

 A mailslot exists until the [**CloseHandle**](https://msdn.microsoft.com/library/windows/desktop/ms724211) function is called for all open server handles or until all server processes that own a mailslot handle exit.
 In both cases, any unread messages are deleted from the mailslot, all client handles to the mailslot are closed, and the mailslot itself is deleted from memory.